dmitrymyl/ortho2align/README.md

 Finally, lncRNAs (with flanking regions) are aligned to their syntenic regions with BLASTN with loose parameters (word_size is set to 6 by default) which results in a set of HSPs for every syntenic region for every lncRNA.

 ### 2. Estimating background.
 To remove spurious HSPs a background distribution of raw HSP scores is constructed for every lncRNA by aligning its sequence to shuffled genomic ranges from the annotation of the subject genome.
+In case a genomic ranges intersects one or many lifted lncRNAs, it is removed from the background set for every lncRNA.

 ### 3. Filtering HSPs and building orthologs.
 Every HSP is assigned with a p-value based on a right-sided test that HSP’s score is so large only for random reasons.
 P-values are adjusted with FDR Benjamini-Hochberg procedure.
 Only those HSPs with a q-value less than a specified α value are retained to control the false discovery rate at α% (5% by default).
 Then retained HSPs are linked via dynamic programming to form alignment chains, one per every syntenic region of every lncRNA.
 Those chains are deemed as candidate orthologs.